 The protectionist practices that artificially support the colón have kept it stable for over a year but experts are predicting that the new government may allow the currency to reach its real value sometime before mid 2019.
 That could be as low as ¢700.

 The president of Costa Rica’s central bank has stated that the massive drop in the value of the colón relative to the U.S. dollar is expected to continue.
 The Costa Rican currency lost nearly 10% of its value in February 2014 and extrapolating that rate of decrease would mean that by the Christmas high season it would be worth less than half what it was at the beginning of the year.

 This created some tiny bargains – for example the cost of a public bus from the airport to downtown (¢650) would drop from $1.30 to $0.85 in U.S. funds – but most travel costs would stay the same or even increase.

 Out on the tourist trail nearly all hotel rooms, tours and meals are priced in U.S. dollars and therefore not affected by the value of the colón.

 That’s a pretty simple explanation for why prices would stay the same for international travelers but doesn’t explain why costs might actually rise.
 To understand that you need to know that 10-60% of the income for a travel related business in Costa Rica comes from domestic travel.

 The vacation purchasing power of an average Tico’s paycheck fell by 10% in just four weeks at the beginning of 2014 because salaries are in colones but the rainforest lodges and beach resorts charge dollars.

-A decrease in the number of local travelers could mean that by the end of 2014 the dollar, euro and other foreign currencies could be worth twice as much at the exchange counter but still buy less at hotels, restaurants and tour operators.
+A decrease in the number of local travelers could mean that the dollar, euro and other foreign currencies could be worth 50% more at the exchange counter by 2019 but still buy less at hotels, restaurants and tour operators.